Home / Learning Center / What Is Good Debt vs Bad Debt?

 Credit Cards

-Having a high credit card balance can also damage your credit score — the higher your balance is relative to the card’s credit limit, also called your credit utilization rate, the worse it is for your credit score.
+If you employ a consistent repayment plan, having a credit card can be a healthy addition to your credit strategy.
+Keeping a high credit card balance, however, could damage your credit score.
+The higher your balance is relative to the card’s credit limit (also called your credit utilization rate) the worse it is for your credit score.

 If your credit is less than stellar, you may feel like you don’t have a lot of options.
 There are lenders out there that offer short-term, high-interest loans that can help in a pinch, but in almost every situation, borrowing money this way only makes your situation worse.